observatorium/obsctl/README.md

   context     Manage context configuration. help        Help about any command login       Login as a tenant.
-Will also save tenant details locally. metrics     Metrics based operations for Observatorium.
+Will also save tenant details locally. logout      Logout a tenant.
+Will remove locally saved details. metrics     Metrics based operations for Observatorium.

 Flags: